gaboom/nobe/README.md

 nobe
 ====

-Simple DSL runner.
+Simple DSL runner for task automation.
 Rationale:

 - Write stories in simple text.
 - Stories are composed of steps.
-Stories can be composed into other stories.
+Stories can be re-used to compose other stories.
 - Enact stories in different scenarios by performing actors' matching steps.

+Want to discuss or have a question?
+Raise an Issue!

+Motivation
+--

+Task automation should:
+- Not require syntax and semantics of a Turing complete programming language.
+- Not require behavioural syntax nor given-when-then structure.
+- Not depend on any (unit) test framework.

 Roadmap (v0.1)
 ---

-- argument/config parser
+- argument/config parser (DONE)
 - Markdown story parser
 - Story -> Scenario mapping
 - Step implementations
-- nobe runner
+- nobe Director runner
 - console reporter
 - node module